Skip to main content

 fibe templates search --query "Rails"

-fibe templates change <id> -f patch.json # advanced — patch a template
+fibe templates update <id> -f patch.json # update template metadata

 Template launch, greenfield, tricks, agent chat, and playground commands all require the selected Marquee to be funded.